jprante/elasticsearch-jdbc/README.md

 ## How to update a table?

-The JDBC plugin allows to write data into the database only for maintenance purpose.
+The JDBC plugin allows to write data into the database for maintenance purpose.
-It does not allow to inverse the river, that is, it not impossible to fill database tables from Elasticsearch indices with this plugin.
-Think of the river as a one-way street.

 Writing back data into the database makes sense for acknowledging fetched data.